The inverse Kalman filter: Numerical results for particle interaction function estimation

 \subsection{Estimating cell-cell interactions on anisotropic substrates}

 We analyze video microscopy data from \cite{luo2023molecular}, which tracks the trajectories of over 2,000 human dermal fibroblasts moving on a nematically aligned, liquid-crystalline substrate.
 This experimental setup encourages cellular alignment along a horizontal axis, with alignment order increasing over time, though the underlying mechanism remains largely unknown.
 Cells were imaged every 20 minutes over a 36-hour period, during which the cell count grew from 2,615 to 2,953 due to proliferation.
 Our objective is to estimate the latent interaction function between cells.
-Given the vast number of velocity observations ($N\approx 300,000$), direct formation and inversion of the covariance matrix is impractical.
+Given the vast number of velocity observations ($\tilde N\approx 300,000$), direct formation and inversion of the covariance matrix is impractical.

 We apply the IKF-CG algorithm to estimate the latent interaction function.
-Due to the anisotropic substrate, cellular velocities differ between horizontal and vertical directions, so we independently model the velocity of the $i'$th cell in each direction $l$ by
+Because of the anisotropic substrate, cellular velocities differ between horizontal and vertical directions, so we independently model the velocity of the $i'$th cell in each direction $l$ as